Never Let Me Go (2010 film): Plot

-A medical breakthrough has extended the human lifespan beyond 100 years.
+A medical breakthrough in the 1950s has, by the late 1960s, extended human lifespan beyond 100 years.
 In 1978, the young Kathy H, along with her friends Tommy D and Ruth C, spent their childhood at Hailsham, a traditional boarding school.
 The teachers, called guardians, encourage students to be health-conscious and create artwork, the best of which is accepted into The Gallery run by the mysterious Madame.
-They have little other contact with the world beyond the school's fences.
-Miss Lucy, a perceptive new guardian, tells her class that they exist to be organ donors and are destined to die, or complete, early in their adulthoods; she is quickly fired by the headmistress, Miss Emily.
-As time passes, Kathy grows attracted to Tommy, but Ruth wins him for herself despite having engaged in his teasing.
+They have little contact with the world beyond the school fences.
+Miss Lucy, a new guardian, tells her class they exist to be organ donors and are destined to die, or complete, early in their adulthoods; she is fired by the headmistress, Miss Emily.
+Kathy grows attracted to Tommy, but Ruth wins him for herself despite having teased him.

-Seven years later, Kathy, Ruth, and Tommy, now young adults, are rehoused in the Cottages on a farm; they are allowed to drive away on day trips, but they remain reclusive, lacking social skills and resigned to their fate.
-The trio meets others from similar schools who claim that Hailsham students are privileged, and it is revealed that they are all clones.
-They discuss rumours of deferrals to organ donations that might be granted to clones in love, and the nature of the people they were cloned from, whom they unsuccessfully search for in books and out at the seaside.
-Tommy, still partnered with Ruth, is convinced that The Gallery serves as verification for deferrals since artwork reveals the soul and laments his lack of creativity.
-Ruth spites a lonely Kathy, claiming that Tommy never thought of her as more than a friend; Kathy leaves, enlisting as a postoperative carer for fellow clones.
+Seven years later, Kathy, Ruth, and Tommy, now young adults, are rehoused in the Cottages on a farm.
+They are allowed to drive on day trips, but remain reclusive, lacking social skills and resigned to their fate.
+They meet others from similar schools who claim that Hailsham students are privileged, and it is revealed that they are all clones.
+They discuss rumours of organ donations deferrals that might be granted to clones in love, and the nature of the people they were cloned from, whom they unsuccessfully search for in books and out at the seaside.
+Tommy, still partnered with Ruth, is convinced that The Gallery serves as verification for deferrals since artwork reveals the soul, and he laments his lack of creativity.
+Ruth spites a lonely Kathy, claiming that Tommy never thought of her as more than a friend.
+Kathy leaves, enlisting as a post-operative carer for fellow clones.